FedRAMP: Understanding the Fundamentals (FAQ)

 Becoming FedRAMP Compliant

-Once a CSP decides FedRAMP is the appropriate audit for their compliance obligations and best fits their security needs, they must choose an accredited third-party assessment organization.
+Once a for their compliance obligations and best fits their security needs, they must choose an accredited third-party assessment organization.

 As an accredited 3PAO, A-LIGN can help CSPs understand, navigate, and implement the assessment based on their organization’s type and initiatives regardless of their readiness.